Skip to main content

 Figure \(\PageIndex{15}\): Phosphorylation map of the C2S2M2 supercomplex as catalyzed by the Stn8 kinase.
 Puthiyaveetil Sujith and Kirchhoff Helmut, Frontiers in Plant Science, 4 ,2013. https://www.frontiersin.org/article/...pls.2013.00459.
 DOI=10.3389/fpls.2013.00459.
 Creative Commons Attribution License (CC BY)

 The structure is a model pieced together from multiple pdb files.
-The approximate positions of phosphorylation sites of D1, D2, CP43, PsbH, and CP29 are shown.
+It shows the approximate positions of the phosphorylation sites of D1, D2, CP43, PsbH, and CP29.

-How does PSII respond when not the intensity but the wavelength of light is changed?
-For this, we have to briefly discuss photosystem I (PSI ), which we will explore in more detail in Chapter 20.3.
-Both PSII and PSI work together to transduce light into chemical energy so you would expect that their activities are regulated in a linked fashion.
-They have different absorbance spectra characteristics as well, with PSI absorbing more in the red region.
+How does PSII respond when the wavelength (not the intensity) of light is changed?
+For this, we must briefly discuss photosystem I (PSI), which we will explore in more detail in Chapter 20.3.
+Both PSII and PSI work together to transduce light into chemical energy, so you would expect that their activities are regulated in a linked fashion.
+They also have different absorbance spectra characteristics, with PSI absorbing more in the red region.
 If the effective absorbance (normalized for concentrations and LHCIIs) were the same, you would predict that the effective absorbance ratio over a broad wavelength range for the two photosystems, PSI/(PSI+PSII) would be 0.5.
-This is approximately the case over the entire spectral wavelength except for between 670-730 nm, where the ratio is close to 1, showing that PSI absorbance and hence activity is tilted toward the red end of the absorbance spectra.
-Changes in light characteristics (i.e. wavelength) would then affect each photosystem differently and can cause imbalances in their activities and their states, which should lead to a restorative balance.
-When exposed to far-red light, the systems move to state I. In this state, the major mobile antenna proteins (LHCIIs) move to PSII to restore a "photoabsorption" balance.
-When exposed to light depleted in the high end of visual spectra, the system moves to state II, in which mobile LHCIIs move to PSI.
+This is approximately the case over the entire spectral wavelength, except for the range between 670-730 nm, where the ratio is close to 1, indicating that PSI absorbance and activity are skewed toward the red end of the absorbance spectrum.
+Changes in light characteristics (i.e., wavelength) would then affect each photosystem differently and could cause imbalances in their activities and states, leading to a restorative balance.
+When exposed to far-red light, the systems move to state I. The major mobile antenna proteins (LHCIIs) move to PSII to restore a "photoabsorption" balance in this state.
+When exposed to light depleted in the high end of the visible spectrum, the system transitions to state II, where mobile LHCIIs migrate to PSI.
 What an interesting reciprocal way to balance activity, even if it is hard to conceptualize regulation involving the movement of membrane proteins.
-Of course, such movement is seen often in the clustering of ligand-bound membrane receptors.
+Of course, such movement is often seen in the clustering of ligand-bound membrane receptors.

-As mentioned above, the location and hence movement of the LHCII is regulated by phosphorylation by LHCII kinase.
-We'll explore that more in Chapter 20.3 when we discuss PSI in more detail.
+As mentioned above, the location and, hence, movement of the LHCII are regulated by phosphorylation by LHCII kinase.
+We'll explore that more in Chapter 20.3, when we discuss PSI in more detail.

 A closer view of the reaction center and its local environment

 Let's look at the structure of a simpler PSII complex from Thermostichus vulcanus (3WU2).
-It has 70 chlorophyll a molecules, 4 special chlorophylls, 4 pheophytin As (PHOs), 20 beta-carotenes, 4 plastoquinol-9s (PL9s), 4 hemes, and 2 caroten-3-ols.
-Figure \(\PageIndex{16}\) shows the arrangement of chlorophyll molecules in the CP47 and CP44 (not CP43 as shown in several of the above diagrams) antennae subunits of PSII from T. vulcanus (3WU2).
+It has 70 chlorophyll a molecules, four special chlorophylls, four pheophytin As (PHOs), 20 beta-carotenes, four plastoquinol-9s (PL9s), four hemes, and two caroten-3-ols.
+Figure \(\PageIndex{16}\) shows the arrangement of chlorophyll molecules in the CP47 and CP44 (not CP43, as shown in several of the above diagrams) antennae subunits of PSII from T. vulcanus (3WU2).

 .